OSSCanada/cosmos-db-workshop/labs/lab_06/README.md

 3. You can now access the API locally at ```http://localhost:8080```

 ## Remotely to Azure App Service - Web App for Containers (Optional)

+You must use an existing or create a new Linux App Service Plan and then deploy a Web App for Containers instance into that plan.

+1. Option (a) Deploy via the Azure Portal
+1. Option (b) Deploy via the Azure-CLI